Institut d'Égypte: Early work

 The Institut capitalised on the work of scholars and technical experts of the Commission des Sciences et des Arts and fostered the development of Egyptology so as to support the French expeditionary force.
-This was further supported by the publication of the Courrier de l'Égypte, first issued 29 August 1798, a propaganda newspaper used to keep the moral of troops high.
-Research was also presented in Mémoires sur l'Égypte, which was published in four volumes between 1798–1801.
+This was further supported by the publication of the Courrier de l'Égypte, first issued 29 August 1798, a propaganda newspaper used to keep the morale of troops high.
+Research was also presented in Mémoires sur l'Égypte, which was published in four volumes between 1798 and 1801.
 On 22 November 1799, the Institut took the decision to collect and publish its scholarly work as the Description de l'Égypte.
 The Institut lasted until its 47th and final meeting on 21 March 1801.

 The Egyptian Society

 The Institut d'Égypte's activities resumed in 1836 under the name of The Egyptian Society.
 The work was carried out by French, German and English scholars.
 It was transferred to Alexandria in 1859, and its name was again changed, this time to Institut Égyptien.
 The new Institut functioned under the auspices of Egypt's viceroy Sa'id Pasha, and had several prominent members, notably the German botanist Georg August Schweinfurth, as well as Egyptologists Auguste Mariette and Gaston Maspero.
 Later members included Ahmed Kamal, Egypt's first native Egyptologist, as well as Ahmad Zaki Pasha, a pioneering philologist.
 The Institut returned to Cairo in 1880.
 Its previous name was made official by a royal decree in 1918.
 Henceforth, it was directly under the Royal Palace's auspices.
 Some of the Institut's more recent members include famed scholar Taha Hussein.